AI-Guru/helibrunna/README.md

 Nice!

+## License Overview

+This project is licensed under the GNU Affero General Public License (AGPL) version 3.
+We have chosen this license to maintain consistency with the xLSTM project, which is also licensed under the AGPL.

+The AGPL is specifically designed to ensure that any modifications to the code, especially when deployed in a networked environment, are shared with the community.
+This aligns with the principles of the xLSTM project, promoting open collaboration and ensuring that improvements remain freely accessible to all users.

+For more details on the license, please see the [LICENSE](./LICENSE) file.

 ## Acknowledgements

 This repository is dedicated to my second hometown [Heilbronn](https://www.heilbronn.de/startseite.html), who has become one of the most creative AI hubs in Germany.